Director, African Studies Center; Professor, French & Francophone Studies, Comparative Literature and Gender Studies

 Fax: 310-206-2250 / 310-825-9754

-Keywords: Africa, African Cinema, African Diaspora, African literatures, African popular cultures, Black Atlantic, Cultural Studies, Francophone Africa, Francophone Literature, Gender, Humanities, Literature, Middle East, Near East, Politics, Post-Colonial African Literature, UCLA, Women's Studies
+Keywords: Africa, African Cinema, African Diaspora, African literatures, African popular cultures, Anglophone Africa, Black Atlantic, Cultural Studies, Francophone Africa, Francophone Literature, Gender, Humanities, Indian Ocean diaspora, Literature, Mascarene Islands, Middle East, Migrations, Near East, Politics, Post-Colonial African Literature, UCLA, Women's Studies

-Françoise Lionnet is Director of the UCLA African Studies Center and Professor in the UCLA Department of French and Francophone Studies.
-Lionnet teaches French, Francophone, and comparative literatures at UCLA, and co-directs the Mellon postdoctoral program “Cultures in Transnational Perspective.”
-She is president of the American Comparative Literature Association (2011-12).
-Lionnet has also served as Chair of the Department of French and Francophone Studies, Interim Associate Dean of the UCLA International Institute, and Director of the Global Studies Postdoctoral Program.
-Her books include Postcolonial Representations: Women, Literature, Identity and Autobiographical Voices: Race, Gender, Self-Portraiture, the co-edited volumes Minor Transnationalism and The Creolization of Theory, Interlocutions critiques and Le su, l’incertain: Décalages et cosmopolitiques créoles (the latter two to be published in Mauritius in July 2012), and The Indies, Otherwise: Creolization and Transcolonial Compariso, in progress.
+Françoise Lionnet is Director of the UCLA African Studies Center and Professor in the UCLA Departments of French and Francophone Studies and Comparative Literature.
+She co-directs the Mellon postdoctoral program “Cultures in Transnational Perspective.”
+She is past-president of the American Comparative Literature Association (2011-12).
+Lionnet served as Chair of the Department of French and Francophone Studies, Interim Associate Dean of the UCLA International Institute, and Director of the Global Studies Postdoctoral Program.
+Her books include Autobiographical Voices: Race, Gender, Self-Portraiture (1989); Postcolonial Representations: Women, Literature, Identity (1995); Writing Women and Critical Dialogues: Subjectivity, Gender, and Irony (2012); The Known and the Uncertain: Creole Cosmopolitics of the Indian Ocean (2012); and the co-edited volumes Minor Transnationalism (2005) and The Creolization of Theory (2011).
+Her comparative study of the Caribbean and the Mascarene Islands, The Indies, Otherwise: Creolization and Transcolonial Comparison, is in progress.

 © 2014.
 The Regents of the University of California.
 All rights reserved.